Spring & Summer 2024

 Diesel Engine Emissions Tier 4 Control Systems

 - Practical knowledge needed to perform routine maintenance, diagnose, and repair of diesel engine tier 4 emission systems.
-Instruction will include the operation, testing, trouble-shooting and repair of tier 4 emission system technologies.
+Instruction will include the operation, testing, troubleshooting and repair of tier 4 emission system technologies.
 Instruction will also include the specific maintenance processes and procedures required by tier 4 emission systems.
 Lab exercises will focus on required testing equipment, on-board diagnostics, and system controls.
-Participants will learn to monitor and retrieve diagnostic data from electronic controlled tier 4 emissions systems.
-The instructor will demonstrate how to analyze available data in order to diagnose and develop a corrective action for systems faults.

 - Theory and practical application of common welding and cutting operations used for maintenance and repair operations.
-Discussion will include safety, process fundamentals and techniques to perform welding and cutting operations in multiple positions using oxy-acetylene, shielded metal arc (STICK), gas metal arc (MIG), flux core, gas tungsten arc (TIG) and plasma arc cutting.
-Hands on activities will alow participants to setup and operate equipment while developing and refining process techniques and control.
-The course will include instructor demonstrations followed by guided learning and refining process techniques and control.
-The course will include instructor demonstrations followed by guided learning with an emphasis on metal identification and the practical application of welding and cutting processes.
+Discussion will include safety, process fundamentals and techniques to perform welding and cutting operations in multiple positions using oxyacetylene, shielded metal arc (STICK), gas metal arc (MIG), flux core, gas tungsten arc (TIG) and plasma arc cutting.
+Hands on activities will allow participants to setup and operate equipment while developing and refining process techniques and control.